PavelAIM/demo-repository-docs/numbered-files-analysis.md

 - Easy to maintain and update individual sections

 ### **Complete Placeholders**
-- Fill in the empty files (05-, 06-, 07-, 08-) with relevant content
+- Empty files (05-, 06-, 07-, 08-) have been moved to bin/ directory
-- Or remove them if not needed
+- Can be completed later if needed, or kept as reference for future development

 ### **Cross-Reference**
 - Add links between related numbered files